Grab your spindle (with the yarn leader attached) and your fiber.

 Need to know: The fiber hand should only be holding the fiber tight enough so it won’t slip out of your hand – that means a light gentle hold.
 The fiber needs to be able to move out of your hand as you draft.
 You cannot be holding onto the fiber for dear life.
 You won’t be able to gently pull the fibers with one hand if your other hand has got a death grip on them.

-Now before you wind your freshly made yarn onto your spindle shaft you want to check your twist.
-If you need to add twist, which you most likely will, hold the fiber at the bottom of the drafting zone with your fiber hand (forefinger and thumb).
-You are going to add a little more twist until you have a good twisty yarn ply.
-Hold it, spin your spindle.
+Now, before you wind your freshly made yarn onto your spindle shaft you want to check your twist.
+If you need to add twist, hold the fiber at the bottom of the drafting zone with your fiber hand (forefinger and thumb).
+Your are keeping a hold in this point because you are only adding (or taking away) twist to the length you have.
+You do not want twist getting into your fiber supply while you are working on the current section.
+You are going to add a little more twist until you have a good twisty yarn ply. —Hold it, spin your spindle.
 Let the twist gather in the length for a few seconds.
 Keep holding at the drafting zone.
 Check the twist again.
-If it’s good, wind on.
+If it’s good, wind on.–

 Checking the twist: Stop and park your spindle.
 Scooch your forefinger and thumb down the yarn about an inch or so (into the part that has twist).
 Pulling up several inches from below as if you are forming a loop.
 Before you let go, pull that loop close to itself by pulling outward at the middle point and let both sides of the yarn twist around itself.
 This is what your yarn will look like if it were a two ply.
 You can gently pull this apart and either resume adding twist or wind on the shaft of your spindle.